wastewater-it/disable-printspooler-remote/README.md

 # disable-printspooler-remote
-Remotely stop and disable print spooler for security
+Remotely stop and disable print spooler for security purposes.
+Requires PowerShell remoting to function and must be run with administrative privilges.
+An example CSV is included with the appropriate header.